cnjon/react-native-tabbar/README.md

 npm install react-native-tabbar
 ```

 > please look at the example.
-More documents are coming!
+More documents are coming!!

 ### Demo